yrm2016/Website-source/program.md

 The program of the meeting is divided in five thematic sessions:

-* Modern trends in quantum magnetism
+* Session 1 : Modern trends in quantum magnetism
-* Phonons, vibrations and thermal properties
+* Session 2 :Phonons, vibrations and thermal properties
-* Spectroscopy and dielectric properties
+* Session 3 :Spectroscopy and dielectric properties
-* Strongly correlated electrons
+* Session 4 :Strongly correlated electrons
-* Quantum systems in interaction with the environment
+* Session 5 :Quantum systems in interaction with the environment

 Each session will be introduced by a keynote talk.
 The meeting will be opened by an introductory talk on ground-state techniques intended to introduce basic concepts common to all sessions.